Bio

 Mr. Petway would later serve as Director of Admissions at Fisk University during the Civil Rights era.
 Rev. Mark’s mother followed in her father’s footsteps, and served in an administrative role to Fisk Presidents for three decades while raising Rev. Mark as a single mother living on Fisk’s campus.
 Being raised on Fisk’s campus in the 1970’s, he gained a wealth of African American history and culture.

 Throughout his youth at Clark, he served as Head Acolyte, and as Rev. Dobbins Pulpit Assistant.
-He was also an Acolyte and Lector, as early as the second grade, at his elementary school, St. Vincent de Paul.
 Neither Rev. Dobbins, his mother, grandmother, nor his Uncle Lin pressured him to pursue the ministry.
 They simply surrounded Rev. Mark with love, support and with responsibility in the incubator of the church.

 The path to his discernment took an unexpected turn in 1983.
 When Rev. Mark was 16, Rev. Dobbins passed away suddenly and unexpectedly.
 The entire Clark congregation was devastated, but no one more than Rev. Mark, because he had been a true father figure to him, and his death had the greatest impact on his call to the ministry.
 For months after his passing, Rev. Dobbins’ voice would awaken him, saying, “Mark, come and go with me.”
 Rev. Mark discerned that he was being asked to join the ordained ministry.
 However, he did not believe he was prepared to answer the call at that young an age.
 He sought the counsel of his Pastor’s successor and protégé, Bishop James R. King.
 He counseled Rev. Mark on the many ways to serve in ministry until the time was right to put on the ministerial collar, including serving the cause of civil rights and social justice.
 Though he did not answer the call to ordained ministry, relatives and friends began to refer to him as, “Rev. Mark.”